 Some applications not using the standard port may not be identified correctly by our system, as we use DPI to identify applications on the network.
 These applications may be classified as 'other' traffic in which case a lower priority may apply.

-Please note: rate limits are not applied to our current Plusnet Unlimited product.
+Please note: rate limits are not applied to our current Plusnet Unlimited or Plusnet Business products.